dvisionlab/Larvitar/MIGRATION.md

    -  *resliceImage* now returns a promise which will resolve when reslice data is available
 -  tools/segmentation module
    -  *addSegmentationMask* now returns a promise which will resolve when segmentation mask is added
+   -  *getActivelabelmapBuffer* now needs elementId (or its DOM HTMLElement) as param and returns the buffer parent object"